wp-plugins/wp-meetup/README.txt

 === WP Meetup ===
-Contributors: Nuanced Media,cjlarose
+Contributors: Nuanced Media
 Donate link: http://nuancedmedia.com/wordpress-meetup-plugin/
 Tags: meetup,meetup.com
-Requires at least: 3.5
+Requires at least: 3.7
-Tested up to: 3.6
+Tested up to: 3.8
-Stable tag: 1.5.3
+Stable tag: 2.0.0

 WP Meetup fetches event information from Meetup.com and creates posts for each event.

 == Description ==

 WP Meetup fetches event information from Meetup.com and creates posts for each event.
 Additionally, WP Meetup provides an event calendar for displaying upcoming events either on a page or as a widget.

-Uses the [Meetup PHP API](https://github.com/wizonesolutions/meetup_api) developed by wizonesolutions.

 For more detailed information visit the plugin homepage at [Nuanced Media](http://nuancedmedia.com/wordpress-meetup-plugin/).